timothypratley/justice/README.md

     (ancestor 1)
     ;=> (#:db{:id 3} #:db{:id 2})

-The result of applying a rule is a sequence of [entities](https://docs.datomic.com/on-prem/entities.html).
+The result of applying a rule is often a sequence of [entities](https://docs.datomic.com/on-prem/entities.html).
 Entities provide a lazy, associative view of all the information that can be reached from an id.

     (map :entity/name (ancestor 1))